 - The cost for acquiring a business license is $125.
 It can be higher if you need additional permits.

-- Processing time for forming an LLC is between 6 to 8 business days.
+- Processing time for forming a Florida LLC is between 6 to 8 business days.

 - The current minimum wage for small business employees is $8.56.